Darxo/Hardened/README.md

 - Spiders will now give up when their team has given up even if there are still eggs on the battlefield
 - Remove the hidden "25% more injury threshold" for all characters when receiveing a head hit
 - You can no longer do two Arenas during the same day
+- Allow cut, copy and mark operations ininput fields that are full (e.g. Origin Seed or renaming brothers)
 - Improve knock back logic for Spiked Impaler to behave like the Knock Back skill from shields
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types